CSE 271: User Interface Design: Social and Technical

 familiarity with lower level material like basic html and common sense.

-further suggestions at this basic level that would improve this page.
+this basic level to improve this page.

 - Have confidence!
 Dont be afraid to look foolish at first while you are